 Universal Analytics (Google)

 With your consent we use Google Analytics to measure how users interact with our website.
 As you navigate between pages, we record information about the page that you have seen, for example the URL of the page you are on and anything you may have clicked on.
 Primarily we use this information to make sure the experience you have on our site is a good one.
-And from time to time we might use the information we collect to place advertising that we think is appropriate you to.
+And from time to time we might use the information we collect to place advertising that we think is appropriate to you.
 We will only ever advertise our own services and never pass any information on to anyone else.

 You can manage cookies on the lionhouse.com site from the popup that appears onscreen the first time you visit us, and if you change your mind you can do so at any time by clicking here.